pedantic-curmudgeon/marduk/README.md

 volume, it executes the test runner.
 1. The test results are surfaced to the GitHub workflow as an artifact on the workflow execution `Summary` and in the `Test Results` job.
-The results are also added to the pull request.
+The results are also added as a comment on the pull request.
+1. The code coverage results are added as a comment on the pull request.

 When a pull request is merged to the `dev` branch:
 1. The `Dockerfile.test` image is built using the `dev` tag.